Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Modules and Training

 By considering Eq. (\ref{eq:hat_z_primes}) to (\ref{eq:channel_noise_2}), we can derive that

 Details can be found in Appendix \ref{apx:1}.
-In Eq. (\ref{eq:alpha_t_primes}), $\bar{\alpha}_t$ can be regarded as discrete function of $t$ according to Eq. (\ref{eq:alpha_t}), so $T''$ can be approximated given $T'$, $\gamma$ and $f_0$ \footnote{$f_0$ and $\epsilon_{\text{ch}}$ are of the same length.}.
-In this way, our diffusion module can effectively handle the influences from the wireless channel \footnote{In the implementation, we find the maximum $T''$ that $\alpha_{T''}$ is no larger than the right side of Eq. (\ref{eq:alpha_t_primes}).
-If cannot, let $T''=0$; generally, it means that $T'$ is small enough, or $\gamma$ is larger enough.
+In Eq. (\ref{eq:alpha_t_primes}), $\bar{\alpha}_t$ can be regarded as a discrete function of $t$ according to Eq. (\ref{eq:alpha_t}), so $T''$ can be approximated given $T'$, $\gamma$ and $f_0$ \footnote{$f_0$ and $\epsilon_{\text{ch}}$ are of the same length.}.
+In this way, our diffusion module can effectively handle the effects of the wireless channel\footnote{In the implementation, we find the maximum $T''$ that $\alpha_{T''}$ is no larger than the right side of Eq. (\ref{eq:alpha_t_primes}).
+If not, set $T''=0$; generally, it means that $T'$ is small enough, or $\gamma$ is larger enough.
 Both situations mean that there will not be significant distortion on $f_0$.}.